funcwj/setk/README.md

 ## SETK: Speech Enhancement Tools integrated with Kaldi

-Here are some speech enhancement/separation tools integrated with kaldi.
+Here are some speech enhancement/separation tools integrated with [Kaldi](https://github.com/kaldi-asr/kaldi).
 I use them for front-end's data processing.

 ### Finished based on Kaldi